batleforc/MakerAdventPythonRust/Readme.md

 This project work with the [Rp-hal rust](https://github.com/rp-rs/rp-hal/tree/main/boards/rp-pico) crate.
 It provide almost everything you need to work with the pico board.

+/!\ Starting from day 4, the project include the serial workflow.
+You will need a serial terminal like [Putty](https://www.putty.org/) to see the output of the program.

 #### 3.1 Needed

 - [Rust](https://www.rust-lang.org/tools/install)